fluidnotions/goto-line-ex/README.md

 ## Go to Line Ex

-A visual source code plugin for navigate from cuurrent line or from line containing keyword.
+A visual source code plugin for navigate from current line or from line containing keyword.

 #Settings
     {